 About Johnny Chan

-Tossing around thousands and sometimes even hundreds of thousands of dollars is nothing for Chan during his poker heyday.
-While he's made more than $5 million dollars in tournament winnings in addition to the money he makes in cash games.
+Tossing around hundreds of thousands of dollars was nothing for Chan during his poker heyday.
+While he's made more than $8.7 million dollars in tournaments, it likely pales in comparison to the money he's made in cash games.
 And from simply being Johnny "F'ing" Chan.

-Like most poker players though, Chan had to work to get to that point.
-As an immigrant from China, life wasn't always so easy for him, and poker wasn't a path his family wanted him to take.
+Like most poker players though, Chan put in work to get to that point.
+A LOT of work.
+As an immigrant from China life wasn't always so easy for him and poker wasn't a path his family wanted him to take.

 At 16, Chan decided to try his luck at the card tables in Vegas.
 He took $500 and sat down illegally at a poker table and turned it into $20,000 in one night.
 In what became a regular pattern for Chan during his early poker career, he turned around and lost the whole bankroll the following night.